mklefasz/multi-agent-ad-factory/README.md

 # multi-agent-ad-factory

+> **Status: Work in Progress ( > This system is currently being built and expanded.
+Future updates will include automated video variation routing and enhanced error handling nodes.

-An autonomous, stateful multi-agent system built with LangGraph and Pydantic that dynamically translates high-level product concepts into fully structured, multi-modal video advertisements through sequenced image and video generation pipelines.
+An autonomous, stateful multi-agent system built with LangGraph and Pydantic...